Village Presbyterian Church

-Village Presbyterian Church is a Presbyterian Church (USA) located in Prairie Village, Kansas.
-The church was founded in 1949 with 282 members, and has since grown to be one of the largest Presbyterian Churches in America with a reported 4,789 members in 2013.
-The church's mission statement is “to see and relate to every person in our communities and the world as loved by God.”
+Village Presbyterian Church is a Presbyterian Church (USA) congregation founded on February 13, 1949, with 282 charter members, that has since grown to be one of the largest Presbyterian churches in America with a reported 4,789 members in 2013.

 History

-Village Presbyterian Church was founded in February 1949 by Dr. Robert H. Meneilly.
-Prairie Village was a developing suburb in the 1940s with a high concentration of young families, and no Presbyterian church in the area.
+Village Presbyterian Church was founded in February 1949 by Robert H. Meneilly.
+Prairie Village KS was a developing suburb in the 1940s with a high concentration of young families, and no Presbyterian church in the area.
 Meneilly went door-to-door in the emerging suburb to encourage residents to visit, and begin building a congregation before the building was complete.
 When the church opened for its first service on Sunday, Feb.
 13, 1949, they drew 282 members to the congregation.

 In a report from Walter Cronkite which was previewed in a 1994 article in the Washington Post, Cronkite described Village Presbyterian as an “absolute perfect example of what is happening to churches all over the United States today in the split between the evangelical right and the more mainstream.”
-On Feb.
-5, 2017, Village Church became one church worshiping at two campuses, holding the first worship service at their first satellite campus, Village on Antioch, located at 14895 Antioch Road in Overland Park, Kansas.

-Membership

-In 2021, Village Presbyterian had a total of over 4,573 congregational members, which was significantly larger than the average PC(USA) congregation of 175 members.
-Located on the edge of the wealthy neighborhood of Mission Hills, Kansas, the congregation regularly donates large sums of money to the church.
-In 2013, the congregation contributed a total of $4,147,189, compared to the average PC(USA) church's annual contribution of $243,563.
-The church reported a total enrollment in their Christian education program of 2,642 compared to the average 99 in 2013.
-The average worship attendance in 2021 was 1,214.

-Worship services

-Traditional

-Traditional worship services are regularly held online each Sunday at 9 and 11 a.m.
-These services include a sermon, traditional hymns and church announcements.
-Sermons are archived with transcripts as well as videos of the service, and saved on Village Presbyterian's website.

-"The Gathering"

-The Gathering is a contemporary worship service regularly held at 5 p.m.
-Sundays.
-Described as "alternative worship," the service includes contemporary songs led by a live band, the inclusion of interactive media, extended time designated to greet other congregants and a sermon.